spinriko/calendar/docs/AZURE_PIPELINES.md

 ---

-For implementation, create an `azure-pipelines.yml` file with the above steps, using appropriate Azure DevOps tasks for .NET, QUnit, artifact publishing, and IIS deployment.
+For implementation, create an `azure-pipelines.yml` file with the above steps, using appropriate Azure DevOps tasks for .NET, Jest, artifact publishing, and IIS deployment.